Zum Hauptinhalt springen

 Ist Laufen schlecht für die Knie?

-It's that time of year where many of us are embarking on new fitness regimes.
-If you're taking up running, you may be wondering if running is bad for your knees.
+If you're taking up running, you may be wondering if it's is bad for your knees.
 In fact, this cardiovascular exercise can help to keep your knees and other joints healthy.

 The key is not to put more stress on your knees than your body can handle.